Sewer56/BloonsTD6.Mod.SalariedMonkeys/README.md

 Introducing Monkeys for Hire, a mod that changes Bloons such that the monkeys are paid contractors as opposed to fixed cost towers.

+## About the Mod

+Monkeys for Hire is a custom game mode; which applies over all existing game modes.

+### Core Rules
+- At the end of each round, monkeys are paid a salary based on their total cost (+ upgrades).
+- You can see this salary counter on the top of the screen (beside cash display).
+- Selling towers is free in between rounds, however incurs the penalty of 1 round's worth of salary if performed mid-round.
+- Once the player is in debt, towers will be forcefully sold until the player can once again afford them.
+- Income is disabled.

+Some core rules are configurable, please see `Mod Settings`.

+### Strategy Notes
+- By default, the cost of a tower is paid over the course of 20 rounds.
+    - Anything bought more than 20 rounds before last round is more expensive.
+    - Anything bought in the last 20 rounds can be considerably cheaper.

+- When hitting debt, towers are sold in increasing order of cost (from the cheapest), until salary decreases by the same amount of cash as you are in debt.
+    - In co-op, players have their own separate salaries and only have their own towers sold, as such it's possible to strategically sell by transferring money.

+- Adora's XP Bonus (& Paragon degree bonus) are based on the total amount of salary paid to the tower.
+    - This persists between saved games (if played with mod).
+    - Sacrificing long term, mid game carrying towers that fall off late game can yield large XP bonus.
+    - Place your paragon sacrifices early 😉.

+### Interesting Trivia

+- This is (probably) the first custom game mode with co-op support.
+    - This mod is responsible for fixing and expanding [Mod Helper's networking capabilities](https://github.com/gurrenm3/BTD-Mod-Helper/pull/42).
+    - I made the [Multi-User](https://github.com/Sewer56/BloonsTD6.Mod.MultiUser) to test this mod, allowing people to co-op with themselves on one computer.

+- It's my first mod for a Unity based game (and Bloons).

 ## Download

 You can find the download for the mod in the [Releases Section on GitHub](https://github.com/Sewer56/BloonsTD6.Mod.SalariedMonkeys/releases/latest).